 - Do you have plans to provide for your family should you no longer be able to run the business?

 And most importantly: What do you want to do after you leave the business?
-How will you spend your time when you no longer will be running your business?
+How will you spend your time when you're no longer running your business?

 You’ve been a business owner for most of your life, how do you disconnect?
 Do you dream of a new business venture?
 Volunteer work?
 Or more along the lines of a well-earned retirement and a life of leisure?